Skip to content

 Hints

 If you need help, feel free to contact Jeremy.
+You should try to use XTB to save on computational resources and run it locally.